OmaJuliet/private-company-valuation-funding-analysis/READme.md

    - Converted `Latest Funding Date` column to date type.
 3. **Saved the cleaned dataset as a CSV file** for further analysis.

-The cleaning script is available in the **'Markets Private Companies - Yahoo Finance.ipynb'** file.
+The cleaning script is available in the [Markets Private Companies - Yahoo Finance](Markets-Private-Companies-Yahoo-Finance.ipynb) file

 ---